 Fortunately, we've put together a handy guide on how to write the perfect job posting to attract just the right candidate.
 Start with this short video, and if you want to dig deeper, just keep reading below.

 In a Randstad report on the impact of tech on today's workforce, 71 percent of respondents said that they spend time job hunting directly on employers' websites.
 That's a lot of passive job-seeker traffic just waiting to be engaged.
 But if your job posts aren't up to par, you'll likely have a hard time converting any of them into serious applicants.

 It's not just about capturing the potential applicants that come to your site, either.
 Employees of different generations will be looking in different places for jobs.
 For instance, a majority of millennial and Gen Z candidates look for work on social media, whereas baby boomers still trust traditional job boards to help them find their next great opportunities.

 If you're having little to no success finding candidates through your job board posts, then follow these steps to see if there are any areas where you can improve.

 Job posts that offer nothing but lists of qualifications and requirements get stale fast.
-A job ad needs to be a proper advertisement in addition to sort for skilled and experienced candidates.
+A job ad needs to be just that: an advertisement.
+It should sell your organization as an employer of choice and get candidates excited at the prospect of working with you.
 Your job ad should:

-You want your job posts to be read and understood clearly by job seekers, so avoid using obtuse language in your job posts.
+You want your job posts to be read and easily understood by job seekers, so avoid using obtuse language in your job posts.
 Instead: